Berkeley-CS195/sp23/content/about.md

 must improve the Google Doc in some way and add your name to the bottom.

-The text of each commentary (without author names) will be posted to Piazza on Thursday at noon before class, so that other students can read it and discuss it.
+The text of each commentary (without author names) will be posted to Piazza on Tuesday at 6PM before class, so that other students can read it and discuss it.
 Some commentaries may be selected for a short in-class presentation.
 The instructor will contact authors via email about these optional presentations.